Todor Zhivkov: Social

 Even before Zhivkov, Bulgaria made significant progress in increasing life expectancy and decreasing infant mortality rates.
 Consistent social policies led to an increase in life expectancy to 68.1 years for men and 74.4 years for women.
-In 1939 the mortality rate for children under one year had been 138.9 per 1,000; by 1986 it was 18.2 per 1,000, and in 1990 it was 14 per 1,000, the lowest rate in Eastern Europe.
+In 1939, the mortality rate for children under one year had been 138.9 per 1,000; by 1986 it was 18.2 per 1,000, and in 1990 it was 14 per 1,000, the lowest rate in Eastern Europe.
 The proportion of long-lived people in Bulgaria was quite large; a 1988 study cited a figure of 52 centenarians per 1 million inhabitants.
 One of the first mass HIV-testing programs was initiated under Zhivkov, and as of October 1989, some 2.5 million people in Bulgaria, including about 66,000 foreigners, had been tested for HIV, and 81 Bulgarians were diagnosed as HIV positive.
 Increases in real incomes in agriculture rose by 6.7 per cent per year during the 1960s.
 During this same period, industrial wages increased by 4.9 per cent annually.
 Availability of consumer durables significantly improved in the 1970s.
 According to official statistics, between 1965 and 1988 the number of televisions per 100 households increased from 8 to 100; radios increased from 59 to 95; refrigerators from 5 to 96; washing machines from 23 to 96; and automobiles from 2 to 40.
 Available automobiles were primarily Soviet Fiats, some of which were manufactured in Bulgaria.

 In the postwar era, and especially under Zhivkov, housing in Bulgaria improved significantly as more and better-quality homes were built.
 However, many of them were cramped – the average home in Bulgaria had three rooms and an area of 65 m2.
 Housing remained one of the most serious shortcomings in the Bulgarian standard of living throughout Zhivkov's rule.
 Residential construction targets in the Five-Year Plans were regularly underfulfilled.
 Consequently, families often waited several years for apartments; in Sofia, where overcrowding was at its worst, the wait was as long as ten years.
-A system of distribution was implemented, which gave priority to 'Active Fighters against Fascism' (those that had been part of the partisan struggle or fought against Nazi Germany in World War II), as well as eminent artists, scientists and "Heroes of Socialist Labour" (mostly collective farmers and shop-floor workers).
+A system of distribution was implemented, which gave priority to 'Active Fighters against Fascism' (those who had been part of the partisan struggle or fought against Nazi Germany in World War II), as well as eminent artists, scientists and "Heroes of Socialist Labour" (mostly collective farmers and shop-floor workers).

 The educational system, despite the addition of ideological subjects, remained relatively unchanged after the beginning of the Communist era.
-In 1979 Zhivkov introduced a sweeping educational reform, claiming that Marxist teachings on educating youth were still not being applied completely.
+In 1979, Zhivkov introduced a sweeping educational reform, claiming that Marxist teachings on educating youth were still not being applied completely.
 Zhivkov therefore created Unified Secondary Polytechnical Schools (Edinni sredni politekhnicheski uchilishta, ESPU), in which all students would receive the same general education.
 The system united previously separate specialised middle schools in a single, twelve-grade program heavily emphasising technical subjects.
-In 1981 a national program introduced computers to most of the ESPUs.
+In 1981, a national program introduced computers to most of the ESPUs.